Nicole Dewing and Mamadou Sarr: Co-Founders of Taaru Askan

 Kaba grew up in the Pita Region of Guinea.
 He came to Senegal to find work to help support his family.
 Kaba first began working in one of Mamadou’s other farming projects, living in a small one-room thatched hut.
 We brought him to Taaru Askan farm over four years ago, and it was a great decision.
 Kaba quickly proved himself capable and we recently promoted him to assistant Farm manager.
 He is a hard-worker and always has a pleasant demeanor and a warm smile on his face.
 He is a favorite among the volunteers and as such he has friends all over the world waiting for him to visit.

-Seynabou Camara: Intern
+Seynabou Camara: financial manager

 Bouna Ndiaye ~ Programs Manager